SIBO Diets: Diet Plans and Food Lists

 How To Treat SIBO?

-Since SIBO is caused by many different types of bacteria, not every treatment will work equally well on every type of SIBO.
+We can't actually treat SIBO with a SIBO diet.
+And, since SIBO is caused by many different types of bacteria, not every treatment will work equally well on every type of SIBO.

 For hydrogen dominant types of SIBO, most doctors will prescribe the antibiotic Xifaxan or Rifaximin which are gut-specific antibiotics.
 For methane-dominant SIBO (which is harder to treat), doctors will usually prescribe one of these plus Neomycin.
-But these treatments are effective in less than half of SIBO cases (learn how to improve your SIBO treatment in the section on "Underlying Causes" of SIBO).
+But these treatments are effective in less than half of SIBO cases (learn how to improve your SIBO treatment in the section on "Underlying Causes" of SIBO below).

 How Long Does It Take to Treat SIBO?